Mijingo/docs/en/templating/tags/cache.md

 ## Cache clearing

-Your caches will automatically clear when any elements (entries, assets, etc.) within the tags are saved or deleted.
+Craft will automatically clear your caches when you save or delete any elements (entries, assets, etc.) within the tags.

-If you have any element _queries_ within the tags (e.g. a [craft.entries](templating/craft-entries.md) call), and you create a new element that should be returned by one of the queries, Craft will also be able to figure that out and clear the cache.
+If you have any element _queries_ within the tags (e.g. a [craft.entries](templating/craft-entries.md) call), and you create a new element that one of the queries should return, Craft will also be able to figure that out and clear the cache.

 You can also manually clear all of your template caches from the Settings page, using the “Clear Caches” tool.

 ## When to use `{% cache %}` tags

-You should use `{% cache %}` tags any time you’ve got a template that’s causing a lot of database queries, or you’re doing something very computationally expensive with Twig.
+You should use `{% cache %}` tags any time you have a template that’s causing a lot of database queries, or you’re doing something computationally expensive with Twig.

 Here are some examples of when to use them: